Types of Baby Crawls

 Classic hands and knees crawl

 This is what most people think of when they imagine crawling.
 Sometimes referred to as “creeping” or “cross crawl,” this way of moving is marked by baby’s weight being on their hands and knees.
 Look for an arm and the opposite knee to move at the same time.
 Baby should be moving forward when doing hands and knees crawling.
+Some of the different types of baby crawls your baby can do as they grow stronger are mentioned below.

 Hands and feet crawl